Zerthick/SerializeMe/README.md

 A Simple Minecraft Plugin to Serialize Itemstacks to HOCON!

-SerializeMe was orignially created as a debugging tool, but has been release in the hopes that it may be useful to other plugin developers / server administrators.
+SerializeMe was orignially created as a debugging tool, but has been released in the hopes that it may be useful to other plugin developers / server administrators.
 SerializeMe allows a player to convert an itemstack into HOCON format for the purpose of examining any custom data attached to the object, as well as for storage for later retrival.

 ## Commands